HeshanKarunaratne/notes/README.md

     - Consists of APIs for monitoring and managing applications in dev and prod
     - Integrates with Spring JDBC, JPA, Data, Security by avoiding boilerplate code

     13 .
-What are springboot starters?
+What are spring boot starters?
-    - Springboot starters are a set of dependency management providers which can be used in the application to enable dependencies
+    - Spring boot starters are a set of dependency management providers which can be used in the application to enable dependencies
     - These starters make development easy and rapid
     - All available starters come under the org.springframework.boot group